samwarwick/log-monitoring-server/README.md

 * Further static analysis e.g. with Sonarqube.

 * Non-functional testing.
-Test which large batch sizes and higher frequency of concurrent messages.
+Test with large batch sizes and higher frequency of concurrent messages.

 ### Other